Fixed-Support Wasserstein Barycenters: Computational Hardness and Fast Algorithm: Preliminaries and Technical Background

-We see from Eq.~\eqref{prob:barycenter}, that the Wasserstein barycenter problem is a structured linear programming with $2mn$ equality constraints and $mn^2+n$ variables.
-This inspires a line of works on developing specialized algorithms for solving the Wasserstein barycenter problem in the form of Eq.~\eqref{prob:barycenter}, e.g., specialized interior-point algorithm~\citep{Ge-2019-Interior} and alternating direction method of multipliers (ADMM)~\citep{Yang-2018-ADMM}.
-Despite several recent progress, the understanding of the structure of Wasserstein barycenter problem has remained limited.
-In particular, while the classical optimal transport problem~\citep{Villani-2003-Topic, Villani-2008-Optimal} is known to be a minimum-cost flow problem and thus be computationally favorable, it remains unknown whether the Wasserstein barycenter problem is equivalent to a network flow problem even under the simplest setting when $m = 2$.
+From Eq.~\eqref{prob:barycenter}, the FS-WBP is an LP with $2mn-n$ equality constraints and $mn^2$ variables.
+This has inspired work on solving the FS-WBP using classical optimization algorithms~\citep{Ge-2019-Interior, Yang-2018-ADMM}.
+Although progress has been made, the understanding of the structure of FS-WBP via this approach has remained limited.
+Particularly, while the OT problem~\citep{Villani-2008-Optimal} is equivalent to a minimum-cost flow (MCF) problem, it remains unknown whether the FS-WBP is a MCF problem even in the simplest setting when $m = 2$.